 Cornescu et al. (2015) There has been a worry among all economists, regardless of whether they are theoreticians or practitioners, about the customer and his conduct.
 It is only natural that study conducted in this field has led to the discovery of new features and ideas, as well as the establishment of schools of thought throughout the course of time.
 The conventional or neoclassical school of economics, which places an emphasis on absolute rationality, the maximisation of outcomes, modelling, and other similar concepts, is incapable of completely deciphering economic processes or effectively explaining and guiding the economic life of society.
-That is why, if we take as a starting point the observation that man is at the centre of the economy, we realise that the attempts to explain his role and the manner in which he behaves in economic life are becoming more and more
+That is why, if we take as a starting point the observation that man is at the centre of the economy, we realise that the attempts to explain his role and the manner in which he behaves in economic life are becoming more and more numerous.
+These attempts involve the utilisation of concepts from a variety of fields of study, such as sociology, psychology, and other fields.
+The purpose of this research is to examine the conduct of consumers from the point of view of a field of economics known as behavioural economics, which already has a consistent and well-outlined profile in the field of economics.

 Gupta et al. (2023) focused their attention on the effect of collectivist beliefs and social norms as they investigated the role of cultural influences on consumer behaviour in India.
-The findings of their study showed that when it comes to making purchase choices, Indian customers often place a higher priority on the wellbeing of the community and the harmony of society than they do on their own personal preferences.
-Some examples of customs that demonstrate the significance of preserving social bonds and displaying respect within the community include the practice of giftgiving during festivals and celebrations that are centred on families.
+The findings of their study showed that when it comes to making purchase choices, Indian customers often place a higher priority on the well-being of the community and the harmony of society than they do on their own personal preferences.
+Some examples of customs that demonstrate the significance of preserving social bonds and displaying respect within the community include the practice of gift-giving during festivals and celebrations that are centred on families.
 Gupta et al. also highlighted the fact that cultural values in India, such as respect for authority, family hierarchy, and traditions, have a substantial impact on the choices that consumers choose.
-The marketing industry is strongly encouraged acknowledge to these cultural differences and adapt their techniques appropriately in order to connect with the thoughts and beliefs of the local community.
-By connecting with the cultural ethos that influences consumer behaviour in India's varied and culturally rich market environment, this method not only reinforces customer engagement but also cultivates brand lovalty.
+The marketing industry is strongly encouraged to acknowledge these cultural differences and adapt their techniques appropriately in order to connect with the thoughts and beliefs of the local community.
+By connecting with the cultural ethos that influences consumer behaviour in India's varied and culturally rich market environment, this method not only reinforces customer engagement but also cultivates brand loyalty.
 This is accomplished by harmonising with the cultural ethos.